-As far as the clothes to wear, remember that the monasteries have a strict dress code.
+Remember that the monasteries have a strict dress code regarding the clothes to wear.
 Women will need to wear a long skirt, dress, or sarong.

-Don’t worry much, though; all the monasteries have wrap skirts that you can borrow at the entrance.
+Don’t worry much; all the monasteries have wrap skirts you can borrow at the entrance.
 Also, shoulders should be covered.

 Men should wear long pants, although it can be possible to access the monasteries wearing pants that hit below the knee.